syncfusion-content/ej2-javascript-docs/ej2-javascript/schedule/appointments.md

 ### Using template

-Any kind of text, images and links can be added to customize the look of the events.
-The user can format and change the default appearance of the events by making use of the [`template`](https://ej2.syncfusion.com/documentation/api/schedule/eventSettings/#template) option available within the [`eventSettings`](https://ej2.syncfusion.com/documentation/api/schedule/eventSettings/) property.
-The following code example customizes the appointment's default color and time format.
+You can add text, images, and links to customize the appearance of events.
+Use the [`template`](../api/schedule/eventSettings/#template) option within the [`eventSettings`](../api/schedule/eventSettings/) property to format and change the default appearance of events.
+The following example customizes the appointment's default color and time format:

+{% if page.publishingplatform == "typescript" %}

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}